How to Find Good Hourly Employees

 There are companies that never have recruiting problems.
-When they need good employees, plenty of candidates are readily available (companies such as Disney, Nordstrom, Southwest Airlines.)
-Many smaller companies nationwide have similar reputations.
+When they need good employees, plenty of candidates are readily available (companies such as Disney, Nordstrom, Southwest Airlines, for example).
+Many companies hiring for their small business do have similar reputations you don’t have to be big to be desirable to candidates.
 In fact, you can maximize your small business hiring advantage.

-Make It Easy to Find Employees
+Make It Easy to Find Hourly Employees

 To hire the best, you’ve got to make it easy for the best people to apply.
 If you accept phone calls, résumés, and applications only during regular business hours, you discourage the very people you should be trying to recruit—all the good people who are busy working.
 This means you have to modify or extend your hours for accepting applications and conducting interviews to synch with applicant availability.

+Job applicants are busy.
+They sit down at the computer and “let their fingers do the walking.”
+If you’re not using popular online job boards and your company website to advertise your jobs, you’re definitely missing the boat.
 If there is a “Careers” or “Join Our Team” tab on your website, take a few minutes to take it for a test drive.
 Many of these website pages lose jobseekers by making the process too complicated and/or time-consuming while some don’t work at all.